How Long Does a Scuba Tank Last When You Dive Underwater?

 By consuming high-pressure air, you are likely to enter your decompression zone much earlier than the standard depth (around 20 feet).
 If you plan on using high-pressure air during your dive, you’ll have to keep a close eye on your dive computer (or your dive tables) to ensure that you make the necessary decompression stops and avoid the risk of getting decompression sickness (characterized by joint paints, etc.).

-Do Smoking or Asthma or Other Lung Diseases Impact How Long the Air Lasts?
+Do Smoking or Asthma or Other Lung Diseases have an Impact?

 Smoking and other lung-related problems like asthma greatly impact a diver’s body.
-It doesn’t matter whether you smoke one cigarette or one packet a day, it will impact your breathing ability underwater.
+It doesn’t matter whether you smoke one cigarette or one packet a day, it will impact your breathing ability underwater and how long the air lasts.

 Cigarette consumption reduces the oxygen content in the body and increases the intake of carbon monoxide.
 The human body naturally generates a small amount of carbon monoxide, but the amount inhaled through cigarette smoking is significantly greater.
 It fixes itself onto your red blood cells and takes up the space that is generally taken up by oxygen in a non-smoker’s body.